 Now that many organizations use AI to filter resumes and scan for keywords and criteria that match position descriptions, job seekers benefit from using AI as well.
-Job seekers use AI writing assistants to ensure their resumes and cover letters are well-written and error-free, and to help optimize their profiles and resumes for applicant tracking systems (ATS).
+Job seekers use AI writing assistants to ensure their resumes and cover letters are well-written and free of errors and to help optimize their profiles and resumes for applicant tracking systems (ATS).

 Students and scholars

-Students and scholars benefit from using AI writing assistants to help correct spelling and grammar mistakes, clarify meaning, polish sentence structure, avoid plagiarism, and more.
-Students use the tool not only to produce better quality work, but to learn how to improve their writing in the process.
+Students and scholars benefit from using AI writing tools to help correct spelling and grammar mistakes, clarify meaning, and polish sentence structure.
+Students use these tools not only to produce better quality work but to learn how to improve their writing in the process.

 English as a second language (ESL) writers